August 4, 2024

 Much like a team sport where every player's participation matters, the key to HIP is the "involvement" part.
 It empowers employees to make a difference by educating and involving them intentionally in business planning.
 When done right, your employees will want to learn and care about the business and its outcomes.
 The system of meetings to present data, assess competition, review customer insights, discuss strengths, weaknesses, opportunities and threats (SWOT), and evaluate progress toward benchmarks to develop growth and contingency plans that get company-side buy-in are invaluable.
 This specialized process aims to remove the planning process from the "select few" at the top and put it in the hands of the people who actually execute the strategies.
 In the absence of involving the "players," strategic business planning often has minimal results.
 Would you rather have a fan who knows the score or a player who knows the game and can change it?

-Seven years ago, Zack Neufeld started with CRL straight out of high school and became one of the five per cent employee owners in 2021.
+Seven years ago, Zach Neufeld started with CRL straight out of high school and became one of the five per cent employee owners in 2021.
 “I’ve been able to participate in and engage in some life-changing experiences with high-level business people and leaders,” Neufeld said.
 “Through thick and thin, I always believed in the company, the people and the vision that was there.
 I believed that the Path to Partnership was real and it was for me.”

 Roman Romenskyi, a recent immigrant from Ukraine, is in his first year at CRL, but is already forming bonds with his team thanks to our inclusive nature.
 “I really like the team and, specifically, the relationships within the team,” Romenskyi said.
 “Each employee is always open to help and share their experience; the cheerful atmosphere more than compensates for the hard work.
 The organization of work in the company, at the highest level, is arranged simply, is intuitive and always easily accessible.”

-Share on the outcome
+Share in the outcome

 Our Profit Gain Sharing program ensures all employees benefit from the company's success without compromising its financial health.
 Our team appreciates this approach because they are actively involved in both financial and cultural planning, giving them clear insights into our performance metrics.
 This transparency fosters a deeper understanding of market realities compared to employees at other companies.
 It reinforces the idea that our company is like the goose that lays the golden egg; by nurturing and supporting it, we create more opportunities for everyone to prosper.